 This Kindle Google Free Books Guide will help you convert Free Google Books (both ePub and PDF formats) and read them on your Kindle (1, 2 or DX).

 IMPORTANT: Also want new free kindle books?
-Subscribe for Free Daily Emails that list 30 to 50 free kindle books every day.
+SUBSCRIBE NOW!
+Free Kindle Book Emails with 100+ free kindle books every day.
 Hand-curated.

 - Free Google Books are available in PDF and ePub.
 You can convert either for Kindle use.